EU leaders struggle to bridge gas price cap divide | Headlines

 - Czech Republic

-European Union leaders converged on Prague Castle on a crisp Friday morning to try to bridge significant differences over a natural gas price cap as winter approaches and Russia's war on Ukraine fuels a major energy crisis.
+European Union leaders struggled on Friday to bridge significant differences over a natural gas price cap as winter approaches and Russia's war in Ukraine fuels a major energy crisis, driving up prices for consumers and businesses.

-The price cap is one of several measures the 27-nation bloc is preparing to contain an energy crisis in Europe that is driving up prices for consumers and business and which could lead to rolling blackouts, shuttered factories and a deep recession over the winter.
+The price cap is one of several measures the 27-nation bloc is preparing to contain an energy crisis in Europe that some fear could lead to rolling blackouts, factory shutdowns and a deep recession over the winter in economies already weakened by the coronavirus pandemic.

+Russia has reduced or cut off natural gas supplies to 13 EU member nations as European governments bolster their support for Ukraine in the form of weapons, money, aid and sanctions on Moscow.

-Standing in the way of an agreement is the simple fact that each member country depends on different energy sources and suppliers, and they're struggling to see eye-to-eye on the best way ahead.
+Standing in the way of an agreement was the simple fact that each member country depends on different energy sources and suppliers, and they're struggling to see eye-to-eye on the best way ahead.

 Latvian Prime Minister Krisjanis Karins summed up the challenge for the EU as it considers a possible gas-price ceiling.

-"A price cap on gas, if that could be achieved, would be grand — with the caveat that we cannot endanger security of supply," Karins said.
-"So we cannot set the price so that no one would sell gas into Europe."
-Belgian Prime Minister Alexander De Croo said he hoped the "last hurdles" to a price cap would be overcome at the meeting, but also that a joint path of action should be agreed to send two important messages.
+“A price cap on gas, if that could be achieved, would be grand — with the caveat that we cannot endanger security of supply,” Karins said.
+“So we cannot set the price so that no one would sell gas into Europe.”
+Belgian Prime Minister Alexander De Croo said he hoped the “last hurdles” to a price cap would be overcome at the meeting, but also that leaders should agree on a joint path of action to send two important messages.

 “One to the energy markets, to make it clear we no longer accept these prices, we will not continue to pay this market manipulation.
 Secondly, an important signal to our populations, to our companies, that we are going to tackle the problem at the root,” he said.